mkrause/strux.js/README.md

 ## Motivation

 This library is similar to existing libraries like [ImmutableJS](https://facebook.github.io/immutable-js).
-I created strux because none of the libraries I could find matched my needs.
+I created strux because none of the libraries I could find matched exactly what I was looking for.
 A few notable ways in which strux is different:

-* strux makes heavy use of modern JavaScript features like `Map` (for true ordered dictionaries, and efficient maps on arbitrary keys), and `WeakMap` (for caching).
+* strux makes heavy use of modern JavaScript features like `Map` (for true ordered maps, as well as support for arbitrary keys), and `WeakMap` (for efficient caching through object references).

 * We rely on flow for static type checking whenever possible.
 For example, rather than using runtime type checking of record types (like ImmutableJS `Record`), we rely on flow generics using `Record<T>` (where `T` is the record type).